We report vulnerabilities to prevent issues

 Who works for DIVD?

-Most of our volunteers work in cybersecurity as their daily job, this could be at a comercial security company, government or as a freelancer.
+Most of our volunteers work in cybersecurity as their daily job, this could be at a commercial security company, government, or as a freelancer.
 Some of our volunteers don’t work in security at all but have great interest in making the digital world safer.

-All of our volunteers are screened and provided an certificate of conduct.
+All our volunteers are screened, and have provided a certificate of conduct.
 Our code of conduct is sacred, we do not deviate from it.

-Join DIVD as a volunteer or as a partner, put security.txt on your website, take action after you’ve received a notification email or make a donation.
+You can join DIVD as a volunteer or as a partner, put security.txt on your website, take action after you’ve received a notification email, and/or make a donation.

 Not a regular office